Table of Contents

 After mapping completes, further inspect results to confirm if they meet requirements.

-• Check mapping report: View mapping report and find solutions based on report information.
+• View mapping report: View mapping report, find solutions based on report information.

 • Reference troubleshooting: Consult the Mapping failure troubleshooting guide for common solutions.